Yale grad. Shoe fanatic. Curator of communications.

 The old adage, “a picture is worth a thousand words,” is something that Heather Baker has gotten used to.
 Realizing as a child that sparks of creativity came to her in images, she used her skill of visualization at various points in her life to her advantage whether it was getting ready to make a play on the college softball field, choreographing a dance routine for Yale University’s cheerleading team, and now today, leading Southwest Michigan First’s communications and branding efforts.

-Heather serves as editor-in-chief First & 42: The Kalamazoo Region’s Digital Daily and 269 MAGAZINE—digital and print publications communicating the distinctive brand that is Southwest Michigan.
+Heather serves as editor-in-chief First & 42: The Kalamazoo Region’s Digital Daily—a digital publication communicating the distinctive brand that is Southwest Michigan.
 And, she has worked on behalf of the organization with FOX Business News, The Wall Street Journal, USA Today, Chemical & Engineering News, The New York Times and Forbes.

-Outside of work she finds her inspiration by watching football on a Sunday afternoon with her husband or spectating at her children’s sporting activities.
+Outside of work she finds her inspiration by watching sports events on any given Sunday afternoon with her husband and children.

 “You have to go after it with a club.”